Cu3PO42/gleaming-glacier/docs/src/reference/packages.md

 ### mac-wm-helpers

 A variety of scripts that are used as part of my configuration on macOS.
-It enables switching of the active workspace, showing iTerm as a drop-down terminal as well as showing `which-key.nvim` inspired help menus.
+It enables switching of the active workspace and showing iTerm as a drop-down terminal.

 ### sketchybar-app-font